telerik/blazor-docs/components/breadcrumb/data-binding.md

 * How to map fields in the model to the Breadcrumb items [data bindings](#data-bindings).
 * [Example](#example---data-binding-to-non-default-field-names) of using non-default field names for data binding.

+>tip In some cases you might prefer to dynamically generate the Breadcrumb items based on the current application `Url`.
+Read more how to achieve that in the [Navigation article]({%slug breadcrumb-navigation%}).

 ## Breadcrumb Item Features

 The Breadcrumb items provide the following features that you control through the corresponding fields in their data binding: